-All NRBC % results greater than or equal to two and less than or equal to fifteen will be flagged with an R symbol.
+All NRBC % results ≥ 2 and ≤ 15 will be flagged with an R symbol.
 Beckman Coulter, Inc. recommends a slide review as per your individual laboratory protocol.
 The presence of this flag does not affect the correction of the white blood cell count in the presence of NRBC's.

-Table 4.22 shows the NRBC results for whole blood specimens with and whtout NRBC collected in a salt of EDTA.
+Table 4.21 shows the NRBC results for whole blood specimens with and without NRBC collected in a salt of EDTA.